ClangClangBattarang/Better-HL2DM-FGD/README.md

 **WIP** - This project is in an unsuitable state for mapping right now.
 While you can use it, I don't recommend doing so until a proper release is announced.

-(This is the readme from the original fork of SE's FGDs.
+(Below is the readme from the original fork of SE's FGDs.
 I'm leaving this here, as it does give useful info.)

 ---